Select a language

 Configuration data and information about the state of the cluster lives in etcd, a key-value store database.
 Fault-tolerant and distributed, etcd is designed to be the ultimate source of truth about your cluster.

-A Kubernetes cluster needs at least one worker node, but will normally have many.
-Pods are scheduled and orchestrated to run on worker nodes.
+A Kubernetes cluster needs at least one compute node, but will normally have many.
+Pods are scheduled and orchestrated to run on nodes.
 Need to scale up the capacity of your cluster?
-Add more worker nodes.
+Add more nodes.

 A pod is the smallest and simplest unit in the Kubernetes object model.
 It represents a single instance of an application.
 Each pod is made up of a container or a series of tightly coupled containers, along with options that govern how the containers are run.
 Pods can be connected to persistent storage in order to run stateful applications.